 Each scholarship in this category lists specific conditions to qualify for an award.

-Janice S. Jones Academic Achievement Award (Ivy Pearl Foundation, Inc., Alpha Kappa Alpha Sorority, Inc.) – $1,500 in the first year, additional awards available in years 2 through 4 (1 student - 4 years): This award is given to a young woman who has a commitment to study and help alleviate problems concerning African-American girls and women in order to improve their social stature.
+Janice S. Jones Academic Achievement Award (Ivy Pearl Foundation, Inc., Alpha Kappa Alpha Sorority, Inc.) – The award recipient will receive $1,500 in the first year.
+This award is renewable for up to three years or until a bachelor's degree is earned, whichever occurs first.
+Renewal is contingent upon the applicant continuing full-time enrollment at an accredited four-year college or university, and maintaining a good standing with their university.
+This award is given to a young woman who has a commitment to study and help alleviate problems concerning African-American girls and women in order to improve their social stature.
 This young woman must be enrolled full-time in her senior year of high school, plan to enroll full-time in an accredited 4-year college or university, have a 3.0 or higher cumulative GPA, have participated actively in school and community affairs, and need financial assistance in meeting educational costs.
 Each applicant must submit an application, personal statement, 2 letters of recommendation (one must be from applicant's school counselor), an official school transcript, and a copy of the Student Aid Report (SAR) from the FAFSA with your application.
 The scholarship will be paid directly to the recipient.

 Catherine McKnight Scholarship - $1,000 (2 students - 1 year)-This scholarship was established by the Justin Wynn Fund to honor the legacy of Catherine McKnight, an educator in District 65 for more than 30 years.
 The recipients must have a minimum 2.5 GPA, must demonstrate a passion for education and improving their community, and must have been accepted into a four-year college or university or another educational program.
 Each applicant must submit an application, an official transcript, and two letters of recommendation (one from a high school teacher or counselor, and one from a community representative).
 In addition, each applicant must include a 250-500 word essay describing their demonstration of leadership and community service.
 Recipients will be selected by members of the Wynn family.
 The scholarship will be paid directly to the recipient.